Impact of gravitational lensing on black hole mass function inference with third-generation gravitational wave detectors: Introduction

 The lensing effect was ignored in GWTC-2 \citep{LSC202105_GWTC2_pop}, because the lensing rate is rather low at the redshift we could observe right now.
-The LIGO team performed a comprehensive lensing analysis of both GWTC-1 and GWTC-2 \citep{Hannuksela2019ApJ...874L...2H, LSC2021LensAPJ}, following the strategy proposed by \citet{Haris2018arXiv180707062H}, but found no sufficient evidence for lensing pairs.
+The LIGO-Virgo Collaboration performed a comprehensive lensing analysis of both GWTC-1 and GWTC-2 \citep{Hannuksela2019ApJ...874L...2H, LSC2021LensAPJ}, following the strategy proposed by \citet{Haris2018arXiv180707062H}, but found no sufficient evidence for lensing pairs.

-However, the lensing effect is non-negligible for the next-generation GW detectors, since ET are predicted to capture farther event up to redshift $z\sim30$.
-In this work, we investigate the impact of the gravitational lensing (strong+weak) on the BHMFs with ET.
-We focus the intrinsic BHMF at source frame under realistic case with observational uncertainties, in contrast to the focus of theoretical event rate distribution at the detector frame in \citet[]{Oguri2018MNRAS.480.3842O,Dai2017PhRvD..95d4011D}.
-We adopt the methodology of evaluating the estimation accuracy of BHMFs mentioned in \citet{Ding_2020}.
+However, the lensing effect maybe non-negligible for the next-generation GW detectors, owing to the improved sensitivity, e.g., ET is predicted to capture farther event up to redshift $z\sim30$ \citep[][]{Maggiore2020JCAP...03..050M}.
+In this work, we investigate the impact of the (strong+weak) gravitational lensing on the intrinsic BHMFs, in the context of ET.
+We focus on the intrinsic BHMF at the source frame with observational uncertainties, while theoretical event rate distribution at the detector frame was discussed in \citet[]{Oguri2018MNRAS.480.3842O, Dai2017PhRvD..95d4011D}.
+We adopt the methodology of evaluating the estimation accuracy of BHMFs from \citet{Ding_2020}.